Collective Quantum Batteries and Charger-Battery Setup in Open Quantum Systems: Impact of Inter-Qubit Interactions, Dissipation, and Quantum Criticality: Preliminaries

 while ~\(\Gamma_{ij} = \Gamma_{ji} = \sqrt{\Gamma_i \Gamma_j }F(k_0 r_{ij})\), where \(i\neq j\) with

 \(\Gamma_{ij}\)'s represent collective spontaneous emission rates arising from the dissipative interaction of the multi-qubit system with the environment.

 The two qubits are collectively modeled as a quantum battery, with the environment serving as a dissipator.
-The impact of the inter-atomic distance and the temperature of the bath on the quantum battery using ergotropy and their (in-)coherent parts is investigated in Sec.
-IIIB.
+To this effect, we coin the term for this battery as the collective decoherence battery.
+The impact of the inter-atomic distance and the temperature of the bath on the quantum battery using ergotropy and their (in-)coherent parts is investigated in Sec.~\ref{sec_dynamics_two_qubit_collective_decoherence_battery}.